-How does the Greece measure in terms of provision of needle and syringe programmes, peer naloxone programmes, supervised drug consumption rooms and heroin-assisted treatment?
+How does Greece measure in terms of provision of needle and syringe programmes, peer naloxone programmes, supervised drug consumption rooms and heroin-assisted treatment.

 How is the drug treatment system organised in Greece?
 How is it financed?
 How is the provision of treatment divided between inpatient and outpatient settings?

 Which authorities are responsible for prison health in Greece?
 What forms of drug treatment and harm reduction are provided in prisons, and how widely?

 What is done in Greece to ensure that the prevention and treatment interventions used are effective and provide a good return on public expenditure?